 On October 21, 2005, the China State Administration of Foreign Exchange, or SAFE, issued a notice, known as "Circular 75," which sets forth a regulatory framework for acquisitions of Chinese businesses involving offshore companies owned by Chinese residents or passport holders, known as "round-trip" investments or acquisitions.
 Among other things, Circular 75 provides that if a round-trip investment in a Chinese corporation by an offshore corporation controlled by Chinese residents occurred prior to the issuance of Circular 75, certain Chinese residents were required to submit a registration form to the local SAFE branch to register their ownership interests in the offshore corporation prior to March 31, 2006.
-Circular 75 also provides that, prior to establishing or assuming control of an offshore corporation for the purpose of obtaining financing for that offshore corporation using the assets or equity interests in an onshore enterprise in China, each Chinese residents must also amend the registration if there is a material event affecting the offshore corporation, such as, among other things, a change in share capital, a transfer of shares, or if such corporation is involved in a merger, acquisition or a spin-off transaction or uses its assets in China to guarantee offshore obligations.
+Circular 75 also provides that, prior to establishing or assuming control of an offshore corporation for the purpose of obtaining financing for that offshore corporation using the assets or equity interests in an onshore enterprise in China, each Chinese resident or passport holder who is an ultimate controller of such offshore corporation, whether an individual or a legal entity, must complete certain registration procedures with the relevant local SAFE branch.
+Such Chinese residents must also amend the registration if there is a material event affecting the offshore corporation, such as, among other things, a change in share capital, a transfer of shares, or if such corporation is involved in a merger, acquisition or a spin-off transaction or uses its assets in China to guarantee offshore obligations.